-Unemployment is more than just a time to job search.
-It can be time for bonding and to further develop your mind, body, spirit, and become better and well- rounded person.
+Unemployment can be time for bonding and to further develop your mind, body, spirit, and become better and well- rounded person.

-Along with your job search, these are other ways to make the most of your unemployment.
+Along with your job search, there are other ways to make the most of your unemployment.

 1. SPEND MORE TIME WITH THE PEOPLE YOU LOVE.